Sheep42/dshedd-theme/README.md

 #### Browser-Sync
 Browser-sync is included and enabled by default.
 If you are unaware, browser-sync is a tool which will watch specified files and automatically reload your browser when changes are made.
 To make it work, you'll need to open up the theme's `gulpfile.js` and modify the `watch` task.

-Inside of the `browserSync.init()` options, you'll need to modify the line that reads `proxy: "clean-theme.local"` to reflect your local environment's url.
+Inside of the `browserSync.init()` options, you'll need to modify the line that reads `proxy: "dshedd.local"` to reflect your local environment's url.
 You'll also want to update the line that reads `files: ['template-parts/**/*.php', '*.php']`  to include any additional file paths that you would like to watch for changes.

 #### I don't want to use browser-sync